of South Georgia Island

-With its boundless opportunities to observe wildlife and breathtaking scenery at every turn South Georgia is a true Antarctic Oasis.
-It's often referred to as "Antarctica in a Nutshell," where the wonders of the world's wildest continent are all concentrated on one magical island.
-Join PolarExplorers as we explore South Georgia Island by ship, zodiac and on foot.
-Instead of the James Caird we will be sailing on a well-equipped and comfortable expedition ship complete with on board naturalists, historians and excellent meals.
-It doesn't get any better than this!
+With its boundless opportunities to observe wildlife and its breathtaking scenery South Georgia Island is a true Antarctic Oasis.
+That's why it's often referred to as "Antarctica in a Nutshell," where the wonders of the world's wildest continent are all concentrated on one magical island.
+And believe it or not, that's only part of the reason why we love it.

 Dates & Rates